 Unsustainable small-scale agriculture still by far, the first driver of deforestation in the ER Program area.
-The data showed clearly that more than 70% of the changes detected were due to unsustainable small-scale agriculture both in the ER program area and outside (Winrock International and CEAGRE, 2015 & Mercier et al., 2016).
+The monitoring data produced by the MRV unit in 2018 and 2019-2020 show that agriculture is the main drive of deforestation.
 Other drivers such as forest activities for timber and charcoal could not detected directly as drivers.
 The solution is to improve the tool to detect the forest degradation which combines with updated high-resolution imagery or/and field survey.
-On other hands in June of 2021 started a study that aims to analyze the driver, economic and cultural factors in deforestation and forest degradation.
-This study will bring a real and specific situation of driver of deforestation in Zambézia province and in the ER Program area.